jandie1505/PlayerLevels/documentation/docs/rewards.md

 Rewards are "actions" which are applied to a player when that player reaches a specific level.
 There are several types of rewards, and more can be added using the API.
 Rewards can either be applied a single time when reaching a specific level or multiple times in a specific interval.

-Rewards can be configured in the `rewards.yml` configuration file.

 ## Components of a reward
 This section explains what a reward consists of.